MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 1. The remaining fields are optional.
 1. Select **Connect**.
 You are connected to the Azure Database for PostgreSQL server.
 1. A list of the server databases is displayed.
 This includes system databases, and user databases.

-## Before you start

-Make sure you have:

-1. You have already cloned the lab scripts from [PostgreSQL Labs](https://github.com/MicrosoftLearning/mslearn-postgresql.git).
-If you haven't done so, clone the repository locally:
-    1. Open a command line/terminal.
-    1. Run the command:
-       ```bash
-       md .\DP3021Lab
-       git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git .\DP3021Lab
-       ```
-       > NOTE
-       >
-       > If **git** is not installed, [download and install the ***git*** app](https://git-scm.com/download) and try running the previous commands again.
 1. If you haven't yet created the zoodb, select **File**, **Open file** and navigate to the folder where you saved the scripts.
 Select **../Allfiles/Labs/02/Lab2_ZooDb.sql** and **Open**.
 Run the script.

 ## Create a stored procedure